Last Updated on 1 month by traveldrafts

 - Vörösmarty Square – the biggest and oldest.

-- The one in front of St. Stephen’s Basilica – also really big and where you can see the light show on the Basilica.
+- The one in front of St. Stephen’s Basilica is also quite large, offering a great view of the light show on the Basilica.

 - In front of Vajdahunyad Castle – probably the cutest and most charming

-As you can see, they are located close to other destinations, so you can visit them all easily.
-The Christmas markets bring lots of people to the city, which is excellent and makes it even more alive, but if you are planning to visit during this time, you’ll have to consider that this is also a peak season.
+As you can see, they are located close to other destinations, making it easy to visit them all.
+The Christmas markets attract a large number of people to the city, making it even more vibrant.
+However, if you plan to visit during this time, keep in mind that it is also a peak season.
 Not as bad as summer, but still crowded.

-The great market hall of Budapest is a great place to buy souvenirs and have a quick bite.
-It has lots of cool things to buy and delicious food to eat.
-The prices are fair, it’s not too cheap anymore, but you won’t feel overcharged (I think).
+The market hall of Budapest is a great place to buy souvenirs and have a quick bite.
+It offers a wide range of cool things to buy and delicious food to eat.
+The prices are fair; it’s not too cheap anymore, but you won’t feel overcharged (I think).
 We really enjoy going to the market in Budapest.

-During Summer, the Market tends to be way too crowded with tourists.
-This isn’t a problem in winter, so you can explore it much more easily.
+During the Summer, the Market tends to be way too crowded with tourists.
+This isn’t a problem in winter so that you can explore it much more easily.
 Also, don’t forget to buy paprika, lots of paprika!
 Sweet, mild, hot, and smoked.
 Hungarian paprika is really something else.

 Where to stay in Budapest in Winter